EAST TIMOR: BETRAYAL AND RESURRECTION and the Current Elections

 When I was awarded the UN Correspondents' Association Ricardo

-Ortega Award for Excellence in Broadcast Journalism
+Ortega Award for Excellence in Broadcast Journalism for my

 East Timor film in December of 2004, I said in my acceptance speech